Skip to content

 Global Scope

-Variables defined at the module level are global:
+Variables defined at module level are accessible everywhere:

 Global Scope